microsoft/chat-copilot/plugins/web-searcher/README.md

 ## Usage

 You can test the functionality by using the Swagger UI.
-For example: http://function-app-url/swagger/ui
+For example: "{your function url}/swagger/ui"

 > Note: The function app does't require any authentication when running locally.